Maaady/PropTechV1.o/README.md

 ## 📫 Contact

 For professional inquiries:
-- LinkedIn: [Your LinkedIn]
-- Email: [Your Email]
-- Portfolio: [Your Portfolio]
+- Mrityunjay Dwivedi

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License .

 ---